Xunnamius/project-utils/packages/plugin-lint/README.md

   `exports["./package.json"]` field paths, or if they point to files that do not exist
 - ⛔ Errors when missing `LICENSE` or `README.md` files
-- ⛔ Errors when unpublished git commits have "fixup" or "mergeme" in their subject
+- ⛔ ⹋ Errors when an unpublished git commit has "fixup" or "mergeme" in its subject
   - This is evidence that the commit tree needs to be cleaned up before changes are merged upstream!